Secondary Computing with QTS (11-16) PGCE

 You’ll study the computing curriculum, including software used in schools, educational theory, as well as innovative teaching and assessment methods.
 Discover how to plan a lesson effectively and how to incorporate lively, interactive techniques to help your students develop confidence and self-esteem.

 You’ll also build on your subject knowledge in a range of areas, including programming, computational thinking, applications and database design.
 We’ll also cover multimedia, spreadsheet modelling, web authoring, desktop publishing and aspects of computer control.

 To prepare for your future as a teacher, you’ll also learn about professional roles and responsibilities, as well as polishing your academic skills.

 How you'll study

 A combination of academic and technical study, group discussion and reflection, and practical, work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme aims to develop a reflective and critically analytical approach to education.

-You will spend up to 26 weeks on placement in schools, colleges and other educational settings, putting your training into practice through assisting in and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
+You will undertake extensive placements in schools, colleges and other educational settings, putting your training into practice through assisting in and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
 The focus initially is on observation and supporting teaching and learning.
 Your teaching timetable will increase as your training progresses and you become more confident and competent in the classroom.

 How you'll be assessed